 Powder Horn: Powder Horn is a training opportunity designed to expose the Venturing or Boy Scout leader to activities and resources necessary to operate a successful Venturing Ranger Award or Troop High Adventure program.

 Wilderness First Aid: Wilderness First Aid (WFA) is the assessment of and treatment given to an ill or injured person in a remote environment where definitive care by a physician and/or rapid transport is not readily available.
-Youth over 14 yeas of age and adult Scout leaders are encouraged to take this first-aid course.
-The BSA requires at least one person (two preferred) per unit to be WFA-certified for certain high-adventure camp and backcountry experiences.
+Youth over 14 years of age and adult Scout leaders are encouraged to take this first-aid course.
+The BSA requires at least 1 person (2 preferred) per unit to be WFA-certified for certain high-adventure camp and backcountry experiences.

 Wood Badge: Wood Badge is advanced leadership and team training offered, usually once each year in early fall over two 3-day weekends.
 It is open to all Scouters who have completed Basic Training for their position.
 Early enrollment is encouraged.
 Click the link for more information about Wood Badge Training.